 90% of all energy in Iceland is renewable

-Again, due to Iceland’s location on the Mid-Atlantic Ridge, it’s extremely active geothermal activity makes it one of the most renewable countries on the planet.
+Again, due to Iceland’s location on the Mid-Atlantic Ridge, its extremely active geothermal activity makes it one of the most renewable countries on the planet.
 80% of hot water demands are geothermal powered, 100% of electricity production comes from renewable sources too – 75% hydropower and 25% geothermal power.

 These methods of energy production are not only renewable but also 100% free of greenhouse gas emissions.
 It’s one of the most eco-friendly countries in the world.

-Majority of the population believe in Elves
+The majority of the population believe in Elves

 These elves are not those you would generally associate with Santa Claus.
 Icelandic elves are said to live and appear much like a human.
 There have been many cases where elves have become very upset due to construction being built, and roadways running through their land.
 Tales have been told that those who try and build in their territory are subject to extreme misfortune.